mpyne-navy/ade-example/instructions/OPNAVINST 6110.1J.md

 officers a LON within 30 days following the completion of the command PFA cycle.
     3. Assignment to FEP.
-FEP is mandatory for any member who fails any portion of the PFA and is available, at the discretion of the CO, to any member who desires to improve their fitness.
+FEP is mandatory for any member who fails any portion of the PFA, or when assigned by the CO.
 Participation in FEP shall continue until the member passes the next regularly scheduled command PFA and scores “good” or better in all PRT components